aignacio/cocotbext-ahb/README.md

 * hready_in *(Note a)*

 Notes:

 a.
-This signal is driven high during the txn start but it does not follow the **hreadyout** loopback from the slave when the slave is not available, if the loopback is expected, suggestion is to connect the `hready_in` directly to the `hreadyout`
+This signal is driven high during the txn start but it does not follow the **hreadyout** loopback from the slave when the slave is not available, if the loopback is expected, suggestion is to connect the `hready_in` directly to the `hreadyout`.

 2. AHB Slave signals